Fees

 Private Injuries

-If you have injured yourself privately and require surgery, you will be responsible for your surgeon’s surgical fee and the secretary of your HANDOC surgeon will provide you with a surgical fee estimate prior to surgery.
+If you have injured yourself privately (or if you are choosing to self-fund a work-related injury or disease), you will be responsible for your surgeon’s surgical fee and the secretary of your HANDOC surgeon will provide you with a surgical fee estimate prior to surgery.
 This estimate is subject to change.

 Even if you have private health insurance cover, your surgeon’s fee will not be fully covered and therefore you will incur out-of-pocket expenses (known as “the gap”) as a result of your surgery.
 These expenses may be approximately $1,000 or more (depending on the complexity of your injury) and are not covered by Medicare or your private health insurance.